 Cats can be picky and may refuse to work for the same boring old kibble they used to eat freely from a bowl.
 You can help your cat transition to this new routine by first using treats to stimulate his interest, then gradually incorporating increasing amounts of his daily meals.

 The outdoors is an ever-changing environment for your cat, but that doesn’t mean your home can’t be as well.
-Cardboard boxes and paper bags make excellent hiding places, and can even be arranged into a maze for your cat to run through.
+Cardboard boxes and paper bags make excellent hiding places, and they can even be arranged into a maze for your cat to run through.
 Novel scents, such as synthetic hunting scents from the sporting goods store, can be dabbed on toys or bedding for your cat to investigate.
 Placing a bird feeder outside a favorite window can keep your cat entertained for hours.
 You can even find movies and apps designed specifically for cats!

 Your cat can also explore outdoors in a safe, controlled manner.
-An enclosed outdoor space, such as a screened porch or “catio” can allow your cat to experience all the sights, sounds, and smells of the outdoors while still keeping him safe.
+An enclosed outdoor space, such as a screened porch or “catio,” can allow your cat to experience all the sights, sounds, and smells of the outdoors while still keeping him safe.
 Some cats can even be trained to walk outdoors on a leash.
 To do this, start by having your cat wear an appropriately sized break-away harness and leash in the house for increasing amounts of time.
 Offering tasty snacks can help your cat learn to associate the harness with positive experiences.
 Once your cat is used to the harness, you can start making short trips outside.
 For your cat’s safety, always keep him under your direct supervision while he is wearing a leash.
 Never attach the leash to a neck collar or any product that is not designed to break away easily.

 It’s no secret that your cat should have toys to play with, but good enrichment involves more than tossing a few toys on the floor.
 It’s no fun to play alone all the time!
 Cats are natural born hunters and prefer to chase and pounce on a moving target.
-Your cat needs active play time with you daily.
-This not only provides exercise and mental stimulation, but also helps strengthen the bond between you and your cat.
+Your cat needs active play-time with you daily.
+This not only provides exercise and mental stimulation, but it also helps strengthen the bond between you and your cat.

 Offering a wide variety of toys can help keep your cat entertained and stimulate his natural behaviors.
-For example, large soft toys can encourage pouncing and attack behaviors, while smaller toys encourage batting and chase play.
+For example, large soft toys can encourage pouncing and attack behaviors, while smaller toys can encourage batting and chase play.
 Some multi-function toys – such as the Petozy Sisal Cat Scratching Toy – can provide multiple ways to play.
 If your cat frequently gets bored with his toys you can keep things exciting by starting a toy rotation that changes every week.

-Try to set aside at least a few 5-10 minute sessions of active play time with your cat daily.
+Try to set aside at least a few 5-10 minute sessions of active-play time with your cat daily.
 Cats that have particularly high energy levels or those prone to certain behavior problems may require more play time to keep them stimulated and help expend excess energy.